tst-ccamp/earthenterprise_wiki/Frequently-Asked-Questions.md

 Instructions for installing GEE Fusion and Server are available [on the wiki](https://github.com/google/earthenterprise/wiki/Install-Fusion-or-Earth-Server).

 ## 5. Why do I get "File has unknown problems" when trying to load a file?
-If the file type is .jp2 then it is because that format is not supported yet.
-If this error was encountered while executing the tutorial use the .tif file in the same directory instead.
+If the file type is .jp2, then that format is not supported yet so you will see this error.
+If this error was encountered while executing the GEE tutorial, use the .tif file in the same directory instead.
-If it is not a jp2 file, then this error is likely due to file permissions with the sample data.
-Update the permissions on the files to have the write permission and then try to load the file again.
+If it is not a .jp2 file, then this error is likely due to file permissions with the sample data.
+Update the permissions on the files to give write permissions to gefusionuser and then try to load the file again.
 A bug has been created to fix this issue ([#16](https://github.com/google/earthenterprise/issues/16)).

 ## 6. Submitting Issues
 If you are experiencing issues with GEE and want to report a bug please include the following in your issue: